If you are planning a trip abroad and will be Scuba Diving, you must have a Travel Insurance policy before you leave your home.

 Summary of Cover (per person)

 |Section & Cover||Silver||Gold||Platinum|

-Scuba Diving is an extremely popular type of Diving.
-This type of Diving is distinguished from other Diving and Swimming types because the Diver carries his or her own oxygen, as opposed to simply holding their breath.
+Scuba Diving is a prevalent type of Diving.
+This type of Diving is distinguished from other Diving and Swimming types because the Diver carries oxygen instead of simply holding their breath.
 With a tank of (usually) compressed air on their backs, Scuba Divers can cover much greater distances underwater and reach greater depths.

-Scuba Diving is mainly a recreational activity, very popular on holiday to tropical destinations, for example, but is sometimes also done by professional divers, whether it's for spear fishing, underwater photography, scientific research, rescue, and even combat.
+Scuba Diving is mainly a recreational activity, very popular on holidays to tropical destinations, for example.
+Still, it is sometimes also done by professional divers, whether for spearfishing, underwater photography, scientific research, Rescue, or even combat.

 Scuba Diving Grades